Thursday, 07 December 2023

 Aros Park is like a fabulous back garden for the town of Tobermory.
 Trails wander through attractive woodland, lush with ferns and waterfalls.
 Viewpoints offer panoramas of picturesque Tobermory and the craggy face of Ardnamurchan over the Sound of Mull.

-On the edge of the site, there's a spectacular look-out at Alainn View that will lift you high into the tree tops.
-Children will enjoy exploring the play trail, while their parents prepare lunch at our free-to-use barbecue points.
+Children will enjoy exploring the play trail, while their parents or guardians prepare lunch at our free-to-use barbecue points.
 And if you're looking for a more relaxing way to spend your day, why not try your hand at trout fishing on the loch?

 A gentle wander around idyllic Lochan a Ghurrabain, with its edges laced with beautiful beech, cypress and oak trees.